ajsmith607/memills/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 Trinity Methodist Church Cemetery - is now part of St. Johns Lutheran church in Port Richmond.
 It is a tiny cemetery attached to a tiny church that is still active today - not part of FACSI
 </blockquote>
 <figcaption>
-<cite>— 08 Apr 2023, personal correspondence via email with Friends of Abandoned Cemeteries of Staten Island.
+<cite>— 08 Apr 2023, Friends of Abandoned Cemeteries of Staten Island, personal correspondence.
 </cite>
 </figcaption>
 </figure>

+Friends of Abandoned Cemeteries of Staten Island (FACSI), have [lists](http://richmond.nygenweb.net/facsi/facsi_cemeteries_m2.shtml) of many Staten Island cemetery burials.
+There is a James C. W. Mills in Fountain Cemetery, who died at age 47 on 18 Apr 1893 (FACSI ID 353), and a James Mills buried in the row 5, grave 11 of the Fountain Cemetery Public Grounds who died 13 Jun 1889.
+There are also two unnamed Mills in Fountain Cemetery, in lot 080 and lot 095 (FACSI IDs 665 and 709 respectively), ages and death dates are unknown, but FACSI indicates that there are known burials in Fountain Cemetery from the 1860's, so these last two cannot be ruled out.

 FACSI also notes a number of burials identified simply as being on "Van Street".
 No Mills are listed there, and the dates of the burials at that location were decades after the Mills left Staten Island.

-The Beers map of Staten Island shows that the two most likely burial places for James (assuming that the Reformed Dutch Church burial ground is ruled out), Staten Island Cemetery and Trinity Chapel/Church of the Ascension, are clustered together, along with Fountain Cemetery, near Pine, Hillyer & Co. general store, where Edward was presumably employed.

-{{% fig "staten-island/1874-beers-map-cropped-churches" "800" /%}}

 Finally, Samuel J. Wood Library at Weill Cornell Medicine has records starting from 1854 from the Nursery and Child’s Hospital, and I contacted them about a search for James.
 This was a unlikelihood anyway, and became moot as even to search for him, they required the very information I was looking for: exact date of death, death certificate, etc., and even then, I would have to sign an agreement to de-identify the information, defeating the purpose.